History of the nude in art: Renaissance

 Allegory of Beauty, by Cesare Ripa.
 Beauty is a naked woman with her head hidden among clouds (symbol of the subjective nature of beauty); in her right hand she holds a globe and a compass (beauty as measure and proportion), and in her left hand a fleur-de-lis (beauty as temptress of the soul, like the perfume of a flower).

-Emerging in Italy in the 15th century (Quattrocento), it spread throughout the rest of Europe from the end of that century and the beginning of the 16th.
-The artists were inspired by classical Greco-Roman art, so it was called artistic "renaissance" after the medieval obscurantism.
+Emerging in Italy in the 15th century (Quattrocento), it spread throughout the rest of Europe from the end of that century and the beginning of the 16th century.
+The artists were inspired by classical Greco-Roman art, so it was called the artistic "renaissance" after the medieval obscurantism.
 Style inspired by nature, new models of representation emerged, such as the use of perspective.
 Without renouncing religious themes, the representation of the human being and his environment became more relevant, with the appearance of new themes such as mythology or history, or new genres such as landscape or still life, which influenced the revitalization of the nude.
 Beauty ceased to be symbolic, as in the medieval era, to have a more rational and measured component, based on harmony and proportion.

-Renaissance art, in parallel to the anthropocentrism of humanist philosophy, which made the human being the center of the new worldview of the newly inaugurated modern age, relied on the study of anatomy to better articulate the representation of the human body.
+Renaissance art, in parallel with the anthropocentrism of humanist philosophy, which made the human being the center of the new worldview of the newly inaugurated modern age, relied on the study of anatomy to better articulate representations of the human body.
 In 1543, De humani corporis fabrica by Andreas Vesalius was published, an anatomical study of the body based on dissections, where along with the text there were multiple illustrative plates of the human body, attributed to Jan van Calcar, which served as a basis for other artists for their images, based increasingly on objective realism.
 The plates in the book were conceived with artistic criteria, with skeletons and flayed figures appearing in artistic poses or in gesticulating, almost theatrical attitudes.

 The Creation of the Sun, Moon, and Plants (1511), by Michelangelo, Sistine Chapel, Vatican.
 It presents a controversial nude of God, referenced in the book of Exodus (Exodus 33:18–23).